— Hide menu

 Yoga is a lot of things to a lot of people, but to me it was the key to unlocking the secrets of my body and my mind.
 As a skinny, anxious, stressed out kid and teen, yoga taught me that there was strength and grace and beauty and all kinds of amazing things inside my body if I started to look for them.
 Yoga is a process of learning the language of your own body, and once you do that, you open the door to making your own choices, trusting yourself no matter what anyone says, and knowing the difference between the ‘stuff’ that tries to stick itself onto us from the outside world and what’s actually true.
 Yoga is revolutionary!

 My classes are fun, dynamic, and full of humour and compassion.
 As a teacher, I want to be your river guide, but it is ultimately your journey.
-I don’t always know what’s going to happen in my classes (partner work?
-Poetry?
-Yoga dance party?) but if you feel better when you leave than when you came in, I’ve done my job!

 Training and Certification: